neurosips/neurosips.github.io/EEGAtlas/EEGAtlas.md

 author: Ehsan Tadayon,MD
 permalink: /EEGAtlas
 ---

-We have gathered the following EEG Atlas for adult and child neurology residents and fellows.
-The following collection is mainly based on an article "Competency-based EEG education: a list of “must-know” EEG findings for adult and child neurology residents" by Nascimento et. al with some modifications.
-The following collection would have not been possible without Dr.Ritu Bagla's supervision and mentorship.
+We have gathered the following EEG Atlas for the adult and child neurology residents and fellows.
+The following collection is mainly based on the <i><a href="https://pubmed.ncbi.nlm.nih.gov/35904042/">"must-know" EEG findings</a></i> by Nascimento et al with some modifications.
+The following collection would have not been possible without supervision and mentorship of <i>Dr. Ritu Bagla</i>.

  <h2> Normal EEG </h2>
 <li> <a href='/EEGAtlas/normal-eeg/Awake_adult_PDR'> Awake, adult PDR  </a>